 Birds are easier to care for than any four-legged pet.
 And while there is no such thing as a no-maintenance bird, some species are easier to care for than others.
 From doves to finches, canaries to parakeets, there are many cute, charming pet birds that won't put great demands on an owner's time but will still prove to be good companions.

 01 of 05

-Doves are hardy, medium-sized birds who enjoy interacting with their owners but are also content to spend a good part of the day entertaining themselves.
+Doves are hardy, medium-sized birds that enjoy interacting with their owners but are also content to spend a good part of the day entertaining themselves.
 Unlike a larger bird like a cockatoo or a macaw, a dove isn't constantly in need of attention.

 02 of 05

-As long as they are provided with a proper flight cage and two or three flock-mates to interact with, finches require zero handling and out-of-cage playtime.
+As long as finches are provided with a proper flight cage and two or three flock-mates to interact with, they require zero handling and out-of-cage playtime.
 Finches tend to keep to themselves and would rather socialize with other finches than their human caretakers, so those who have little spare time can enjoy the company of birds in their home while only having to feed, water, and clean up after them.

 03 of 05

 Canaries are another excellent choice for bird lovers who prefers a pet to be seen and heard instead of taken out and handled.
 Much like finches, canaries don't do well with human handling and prefer to stay within the comforting walls of their cages.

 There are different types of canaries to choose from, and each variety has different care requirements.
 However, overall, these little birds are a good fit for those who don't have a lot of spare time to spend with a pet.

 04 of 05